cedarcantab/cedarcantab.github.io/_posts/2022-03-03-Moving-Balls.md

 {% highlight javascript linenos %}

 class Circle {

-    constructor(r) {
+    // only paramter to the constructor is the radius of the circle constructor(r) {
         this.type = "Circle";
         this.radius = r;
     }
 }

 {% endhighlight %}